Ashref-dev/optimumcv/README.md

 ## 🎯 Usage

 1. **Import a CV**: Click "Import CV" to upload an existing resume (PDF or paste text)
+2. **Upload Photo**: Click "Upload Photo" to add your profile picture
+3. **Enhance Photo**: Click "Enhance Photo" to generate a professional headshot (AI analyzes and enhances your photo)
-2. **Fill in Details**: Complete or edit your personal information, experience, education, projects, and skills
+4. **Fill in Details**: Complete or edit your personal information, experience, education, projects, and skills
-3. **AI Enhance**: Use "AI Enhance" to improve your professional summary
+5. **AI Enhance**: Use "AI Enhance" to improve your professional summary
-4. **Adapt to Job**: Paste a job description and click "Adapt to Job" to tailor your CV
+6. **Adapt to Job**: Paste a job description and click "Adapt to Job" to tailor your CV
-5. **Preview**: View your CV in real-time on the right panel
+7. **Preview**: View your CV in real-time on the right panel

+### Professional Photo Enhancement

+The photo enhancement feature uses Google Gemini's AI to create professional headshots:

+**How it works:**
+1. Upload your photo (any casual photo works)
+2. Click "Enhance Photo"
+3. Gemini Vision AI analyzes your photo for professionalism
+4. Gemini Image Generation creates a new professional headshot with:
+   - Professional business attire (suit, blazer)
+   - Clean, neutral background
+   - Studio-quality lighting
+   - Professional expression

+**Tips for best results:**
+- Use a clear, well-lit photo
+- Face should be clearly visible
+- Works with any style of photo (casual, selfie, etc.)
+- The AI analyzes and generates a completely new professional version

 ## 📁 Project Structure